lambda-orm/lambdaorm/doc/wiki/queries/Query-Language.md

 - Use of the same programming language.
 - No need to learn a new language.
-- Expressions easy to write and understand.
+- queries easy to write and understand.
 - Use of the intellisense offered by the IDE to write the expressions.
 - Avoid syntax errors.